MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 1. In the **Authoring** section, click **Assignments**.

-1. In the list of assignments, click the ellipsis icon in the row representing the **Require a tag and its value on resources** policy assignment and use the **Delete assignment** menu item to delete the assignment.
+1. In the list of assignments, click the ellipsis icon in the row representing the **Require Cost Center tag and its value on resources** policy assignment and use the **Delete assignment** menu item to delete the assignment.

 1. Click **Assign policy** and specify the **Scope** by clicking the ellipsis button and selecting the following values: